jonathanrao99/Apple-stock-prediction-using-LSTM/DEPLOYMENT.md

 **Solution**: The `runtime.txt` and `requirements.txt` files should fix this automatically.

 ### Issue: "Python version incompatible"
-**Solution**: The `runtime.txt` file specifies Python 3.10, which is compatible with TensorFlow 2.13.0.
+**Solution**: Using tf-nightly which is compatible with Python 3.13.

 ### Issue: "App takes too long to load"
 **Solution**: This is normal for the first load.
 The model needs to download and train.